mapillary/mapillary_tools/python/README.md

     python upload.py path-to-images/

-To upload multiple folders at once use the following syntax with the additional arguement:
+To upload multiple folders at once as one sequence use the following syntax with the additional arguement:

     python upload.py path-to-images/ --upload_subfolders